uloulou/cse15l-lab-reports/cse-15l-lab1-report.md

 Next, open a terminal in VScode to use `ssh`.
 (You can use Ctrl + ` or use the Terminal on the menu then click on New Terminal.)
 Then, you will be able to input your command with the `xxx` replaced by the letters shown in your course-specific account.

 `$ ssh cs15lwi23xxx@ieng6.ucsd.edu`

+**Note**: it is cs one five lowercase L. Also, you do not need to type in $ when you are using the terminal.
+It is a converntion for how commands are written.